 One way to begin working in the real estate industry is to get licensed as a real estate agent.

-Pre-licensing classes, examination and licensing fees, broker fees, and membership dues can add up to cost $1,500 to $2,000 to get licensed in most states.
+In most states, pre-licensing classes, examination and licensing fees, broker fees, and membership dues can cost $1,500 to $2,000 to get licensed.
 You will need to pay an annual membership fee to remain an active member of the board of realtors.
-This cost varies depending on the board, but is usually around $750 to $1,500 per year.
+This cost varies depending on the board but is usually around $750 to $1,500 annually.

-There are some costs that come with being an agent such as needing to make sales and bring in an income to make up for these costs.
+Some costs come with being an agent, such as making sales and bringing in an income to make up for these costs.

-The most common commission that real estate agents will collect is 6% of the sale price of the property.
+The most common commission that real estate agents will collect is 6% of the property’s sale price.
 If you tally up the potential earnings from different types of properties, you’ll see how much money you could make.
 The amount of money you make will depend on the type of properties you choose to work with.

 4. Affiliate Marketing

 Affiliate marketing is a great way to earn money from a product you didn’t create yourself.
-This is because you can earn a commission on each sale that you generate, without having to spend any time or money on creating the product yourself.
+This is because you can earn a commission on each sale you generate without spending time or money developing the product yourself.

 The idea is to find a product or service (one that you’ve used and believe in) and share it with the world.

 Many companies are searching for affiliates to help them promote their services.
-If you’re interested in finding a company that will help you with your digital marketing, you can look on CJ.com, Impact, or ShareASale.
-If you pair the right product with the right audience, you can be successful in a shorter amount of time.
+To find a company to help you with digital marketing, you can look on CJ.com, Impact, or ShareASale.
+If you pair the right product with the right audience, you can succeed in a shorter time.

 How does this work as a side hustle for someone in real estate?
 Pick a complimentary product or one that you’ve used in the past and promote it.

-For example, in our own search for turnkey real estate properties, many turnkey real estate companies have affiliate programs, giving commissions for simple referrals.
+For example, many companies have affiliate programs in our search for turnkey real estate properties, giving commissions for simple referrals.

 5. Become a Freelancer